0.06 x LED quantity = output current

 We’re going to install HyperHDR, a fork of Hyperion that supports HDR.
 While not everyone using this tutorial will need HDR support, having this added benefit will future-proof your build with no loss of Hyperion functionality.

 Now you’ve gained access to your Raspberry Pi, it’s best to check it’s up-to-date with the latest version of Raspberry Pi OS.
-To do this, enter the following into Terminal and press enter:
+To do this, run the following commands in a terminal:

 Next, we need to download and install HyperHDR.
 HyperHDR is available for a variety of platforms.
 The following code will allow us to check the system and install the Raspberry Pi-specific software.
 Run the following script, entering Y when prompted.

 The above script has been slightly edited from EverythingSmartHome’s original install script to include the recent version of HyperHDR.
-You can find the original script here.
+You can find the original script at https://gist.github.com/EverythingSmartHome/e4151d7e9b7c1c953a72ddb536730c6d.

 We’re going to use the GPIO pins of the Raspberry Pi to connect to the data wire of the LED strip.
 By default, HyperHDR is configured to connect to GPIO 18 and, though you can change this in the dashboard settings later, there’s no reason not to use GPIO 18.

 You may also wish to connect a second wire between the ground wire of your LED strip and one of the GPIO ground pins to prevent your lights from flickering.
 For some setups, we’ve found this isn’t necessary, and for some it is.
-So, it’s better to be safe than sorry.
+Better safe than sorry.

 For ease, attach your LED in a clockwise direction when facing the monitor.
 If you attach them anti-clockwise, remember to select Reverse direction in the LED layout menu of HyperHDR later on in the process.